FST777/FreeBSD-OCI-images/README.md

 - Get it from: [ghcr.io/fst777/runtime-pkg](https://github.com/FST777/cayman/pkgs/container/runtime-pkg)
 - Pull using `ghcr.io/fst777/runtime-pkg:latest`

+This image is now deprecated.
+For FreeBSD 14.2 this images was needed since the upstream `freebsd-runtime`'s `pkg` did not cleanly self-install.
+Now that it does, that image is preferable over own own solution.
+It is kept here for now for posterity's sake.

 A minimal FreeBSD userspace runtime with a working and initialized `pkg`.
 Inspired by [the `freebsd-runtime` image as found on Docker Hub](https://hub.docker.com/r/freebsd/freebsd-runtime).
 It comes with